 Abstract

 Since 2006, beekeepers around the world have reported unusually high rates of honeybee colony loss.
 In the last two years, attention has turned to neonicotinoids as a potential factor in honeybee disease and mortality.
-While fatal at high doses, neonicotinoids are primarily used as seed treatments, and researchers debate whether and how honeybees are exposed to these pesticides in regular conditions in the field.
-We combine unique geocoded data on pollen samples across 40 US states over the past 4 years with crop data to ask where and when we observe evidence of neonicotinoid exposure in the hive.
-In this paper, we first explore whether being located near neonicotinoid treated crops would increase honeybee morbidity, and then examine if other environmental factors including forage availability and weather would affect bee health.
-[Finding]
+While fatal at high doses, neonicotinoids are primarily used as seed treatments, and researchers debate whether and how honeybees are exposed to these pesticides in regular conditions in the field at sufficient doses to do harm.
+We combine unique geocoded data on pollen samples across 40 US states over the past 4 years with crop data to ask where and when we observe evidence of neonicotinoid exposure in the hive, and what effect that exposure has on honey bee health.
+We find that neonicotinoids are largely found in hives near neonicotinoid-treated crops during planting, and that colonies with neonicotinoid contamination have higher levels of nosema, a virus associated with colony loss.
+We find no evidence of an effect of neonicotninoids on mites.

 Introduction

-Honey bees are valuable assets for the United States and the world.
-A third of all food is depended on pollinators.
+Honey bees are valuable to global agriculture.
+A third of all food is dependent on pollinators.
 In the United States in particular, this pollination service adds approximately $15 billion in crop value every year (USDA 2013).
-In addition, harvested honey produced by managed honey bee operations with 5 or more colonies was worth approximately $287 million in 2012 (USDA NASS 2013), and other byproducts including beeswax and bee pollen have greatly improved people’s everyday life.
-However, the availability of managed honey bees has fallen and is under threat from colony loss.
-The Report on the National Honey Bee Health Stakeholders Conference in 2012 shows that the supply of bees has declined from about 6 million colonies in 1947 to 4 million in 1970, to 2.5 million in 2012.
-In particular, since 2006, when unexplained losses of honey bee colonies began to be reported as Colony Collapse Disorder (CCD), beekeepers have lost 30-90% of their honey bees every winter (National Honey Bee Health Stakeholders Conference 2012).
+In addition, harvested honey produced by operations with 5 or more colonies was worth approximately $287 million in 2012 (USDA NASS 2013), not including other byproducts including beeswax and bee pollen.
+But honey bees are under treat.
+Beekeepers have lost around 30 % of their colonies each winter since 2006/07.
+(National Honey Bee Health Stakeholders Conference 2012). .
 Even though the winter losses from 2013 to 2014 are among one of the lowest in eight years, two-thirds (66%) of beekeepers still exceeded their acceptable loss rate of 19% (Lee, et al. 2014).
+Added to these winter losses, beekeepers are now reporting record summer losses of 40% for last year (REF).
+Recent policy attention has turned to neonicotinoids as a potential source of colony decline.
+In this paper we ask whether we the presence of neonicotinoid-treated crops increases the probability of neonicotinoids found in the hive, and whether those contaminated colonies have higher levels of pests known to contribute to colony loss.

 While the causes of the decline are still not completely understood, parasites such as Varroa mites (Guzman-Novoa, et al. 2010) and Nosema (Higes, et al. 2008) are known contributors to colony loss.
-Varroa destructor, a virus-transmitting parasite that was introduced to the United States in the mid-1980s, has been identified as the most detrimental pest to honey bees.
+Varroa destructor, a virus-transmitting parasite that was introduced to the United States in the mid-1980s, has been identified as the most detrimental pest for honey bees.
 Nosema is a gut parasite that harms bee colonies (USDA 2013).
-Other factors including colony management practices, poor nutrition, pests and some socio-economic factors are also potential contributors to bee loss (Lee, et al.2014).
-The expansion of modern agriculture has led to more mono-cropping and clearing of natural areas.
-These trends result in diminished food availability and nutritional diversity for wild and managed bees.
-This is troubling because research has found that honey bee colonies near greater areas of open land sustain fewer colonies losses and produced more honey compared with colonies located near a greater portion of developed land (Naug and Dhruba 2009).
-Another study found that plant diversity from natural area is essential for maintaining large enough bee populations to pollinate cultivated crop (Kremen, Williams and Thorp 2002).
+Other factors of honey bee loss include colony management practices, and poor nutrition, (Lee, et al.2014).
+Honey bee habitat is also decreasing with the expansion of modern agriculture and clearing of natural areas.
+These trends result in diminished food availability and nutritional diversity for both wild and managed bees.
+This trend is troubling because research has found that honey bee colonies near greater areas of open land sustain fewer colonies losses and produced more honey compared with colonies located near a greater portion of developed land (Naug and Dhruba 2009).
+Another study found that plant diversity from natural areas is essential for maintaining large enough bee populations to pollinate cultivated crop (Kremen, Williams and Thorp 2002).
 Research on Britain and the Netherlands has also found a link between decreases in the plants that bees pollinate and decreases in the bee population (Biesmeijer, et al. 2006).